kumarms1/flow/Calibration/README.md

 ![d](https://github.com/shanto268/comprehensive_simulation_traffic_analysis_software/blob/master/exp2_60/delta_params.png)
 ![s](https://github.com/shanto268/comprehensive_simulation_traffic_analysis_software/blob/master/exp2_60/s0_params.png)

+## Insights

+The data sugguests that the parameters "a", "b", "v0" and "delta" do not affect the macroscopic property of car counts significantly.
+However, macroscopic quantity is sensitive to the "T" parameter.
+The s0 data shows that there is a certain threshold after which there is a significant change in macro data implying a quantum model.

+Things I don't understand: How T and counts are related (there seems to be no strong trend), how the fragmentation value for s0 is determined.
+Why the car counts in the last period are the same.

 ## TO DO
 - [x] create reference data file from default paramter set
 - [x] generate 7 sim data files for analysis